 Auckland is a popular destination for people from all over the world and is often ranked as ‘most liveable city’ or in lists of the Top Ten most popular places to visit.
 But Auckland has two main drawbacks.
 Firstly, lots of people think there are no things to do and that therefore Auckland is just a place for a quick stopover before moving on to other parts of New Zealand and secondly it was recently ranked as one of the most expensive places to visit.

-Well, we know a few secrets to help you see and experience Auckland on a budget and to convince you to stay in town for a little bit longer than one or two days!
+We know a few secrets to help you see and experience Auckland on a budget and to convince you to stay in town for a little bit longer than one or two days!
+Check out all the things to do in Auckland for little or no money!

 Many people are surprised to find out just how much there is to do in Auckland, from bungy jumps, to skydiving, kayaking to jetboating and sailing to climbing volcanoes.
 Many of the activities on offer will cost you a few dollars but I can honestly say that most of them are well worth the cash so work out what you want to do and put some aside (Personally I recommend Skydiving, bungy jumping and the skyjump – hmm, bit of a theme there isn’t there!?)
 But if you’re looking for some free or cheap things to do in Auckland then there are plenty of things to choose from: